 Weight

-Light weights are especially important for road bikes if you’re going to be riding in areas with a lot of hills.
+Lightweights are especially important for road bikes if you’re going to be riding in areas with many hills.
 The Specialized Amira Comp is, by far, the lightest bike of the group, which can give it an easier uphill climb.
+The Raleigh Revere 2 is over eight pounds heavier than the Specialized bike, which will make you use more effort to climb uphill.
+But, you’ll likely have a steadier ride downhill with this bike, which makes this a great option as a womens road bike.

 Review of Raleigh Revere 2

-This bike has entry-level components, like the Shimano Sora groupset and an aluminum alloy frame, which lead to a lower price point.
+This bike has entry level components, like the Shimano Sora groupset and an aluminum alloy frame, which lead to a lower price point.
 Still, it can offer long-lasting comfort for beginners to endurance cycling at a nice price point.

-- Groupset
+• Groupset

-- Wheelset
+• Wheelset

 The Raleigh Revere 2 uses a Double Butted Alloy Disc Frame with Thru-Axles.

-An aluminum frame tends to bring the price down on road bikes and is most often used on entry-level, rather than professional, bikes.
+An aluminum frame tends to bring the price down on road bikes and is most often used on entry level, rather than professional, bikes.
 Aluminum alloy provides less stiffness than other materials, like carbon, which means that this bike may give a rougher, less responsive ride than the bikes in this guide that use carbon fiber frames.

 Pros